wirshingh/mitos-hydra-loop/README.md

 ```

 ### To Run the Job
-The user must eddit two items in the job file above:
+The user must the following items in the job file above:

 1. SAMPLEDIR_MTCONTIG="path to assembled mt contigs.
 Must end in '.fasta'"